 - Ricky Beamer from Calling All Creeps.
 With all the bullying he goes through, nobody note is surprised when he snaps and joins the Creeps' Assimilation Plot that enslaves the whole school by turning them into Creeps.

 - Ben Hanscom from It, in the book series and both films.
-He's a tubby, shy bookish kid and he gets bullied heavily, including Henry Bowers who cuts an "H" into his stomach with a knife.
+He's a tubby, shy bookish kid and he gets bullied heavily, the worst of it at the hands of Henry Bowers who cuts an "H" into his stomach with a knife.
 He grows out of this when he gets older and gains much more confidence and loses a lot of weight.
 Beverly Marsh is a Bully Magnet too due to her reputation, but to a much lesser extent as she doesn't let it bother her.

 - 13 Reasons Why: Tyler Down, a geeky awkward teenager.
 He was already low on the totem pole at school due to his perceived creepiness towards girls, but his possible culpability in Hannah Baker's death and later having a nude photo of him circulate around the school makes his situation worse.
 In season two, he starts acting out and is sent to a camp for teens with behavioral issues and comes back a lot more mellow.
 And then he is attacked in the school's bathroom and then brutally raped with a mop handle.